MAS334 Combinatorics

 AI Tools

-The situation with AI tools (such as Google Bard, ChatGPT, GitHub copilot and so on) is quite new and changing very rapidly.
+The situation with AI tools (such as Google Gemini, ChatGPT, GitHub copilot and so on) is quite new and changing very rapidly.
 For this module, formal assessment is based solely on the final exam, for which you will of course not have access to any such tools.
 You are welcome to use AI throughout the semester if you think that it will help you to develop your understanding.
-I would be interested to hear about your experiences with that.
-If you use AI while doing the homework questions that you hand in, please mention that on your homework.
+Currently available tools (in September 2024) give answers to the homework problems that are sometimes excellent, sometimes completely wrong, and usually somewhere in between.

 Recommended books